![]() |

 which he became a milkman.

-His wife, Sarah, died in 1907 and Charles remarried, to Annie
+His wife, Sarah, died in 1907 and is buried in an unmarked grave in Heath Town Cemetary and Charles remarried,

 Dawson in 1910.
 Annie died in 1941 and is buried in

 After the death of his second wife, Charles lived with George Henry Tame and family at 36 Kingsway Rd, Wolverhampton until his death in 1952.
-He is buried in Jeffcock Road Cemetary, Wolverhampton.
+He is buried with his second wife in Jeffcock Road Cemetary, Wolverhampton.